 Simple backgrounds often work best.
-Something with a neutral colour and perhaps a bit of texture is ideal.
+Something with a neutral color and perhaps a bit of texture is ideal.
 A concrete effect background looks great with modern and streamlined products.
 Plain white is good for e-commerce types of shots, but for lifestyle images, a white background with some texture will look more interesting.

-The image below shows a line of stoneware dishes sold in a variety of blues, greens, and neutral colours.
+The image below shows a line of stoneware dishes sold in a variety of blues, greens, and neutral colors.
 I shot the items with a small branch of leaves to add a bit of texture as well as natural element–without being too distracting.

-The background I used was painted with colours found in the products.
+The background I used was painted with colors found in the products.
 The texture of the background as well as the tablecloth added interest but didn’t detract from the dishes.
 Overall, the image has a moody feel that fits with the heavy ceramics.